Altinn/altinn-access-management-frontend/README.md

 ## Getting started 🚀

 To run or build the frontend, you'll need [Node](https://nodejs.org/) and [Yarn](https://yarnpkg.com/getting-started/install).
 Simply run `yarn` on root to install dependencies and then `yarn start` to start the development environment.
-Go to src/routes/Router to see different urls to different components.
-The current prefix is http://localhost:5173 (but this might changed).
+Go to the folder src/routes/Router to see different paths to the different components.
+The current prefix is http://localhost:5173 (but this might changed later).

 ## Project organisation 🧩